Mentoring Video Project

 Videos by MVP youth producers are screened locally, and shown nationally and internationally through public access channels and film festivals, and on the web.

-MVP meets on Tuesday and Thursday evenings, from 5:00pm-7:00pm, at Wide Angle Youth Media’s main offices.
+MVP meets from October-May on Tuesday and Thursday evenings, from 4:30pm-6:30pm, at Wide Angle Youth Media’s main offices.
 MVP Participants are eligible to receive a per-class stipend or service learning hours.
 Applicants do not need to have prior digital media experience.
-In order to give participants focused and individualized support, the MVP class size is limited to 10 youth, apply now for this free program.
+In order to give participants focused and individualized support, the MVP class size is limited to 10 youth.

 How do you apply?